Shruti-Agrawal28/customer_presonality_analysis/README.md

 To use this machine learning model, you will need to train it on your dataset.
 The `train.py` script can be used to train the model:

-python train.py --data-path /path/to/data.csv --output-path /path/to/model.pkl
+python train.py

 Once the model has been trained, you can use it to predict the personality traits of new customers.
-The `predict.py` script can be used to make predictions:
+The `batch_prediction.py` script can be used to make predictions:

-python predict.py --model-path /path/to/model.pkl --data-path /path/to/new_data.csv
+python batch_prediction.py

 ## Model Architecture